Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 If you’re wondering if sucralose can cause cancer, this is some concerning information, especially because sucralose is commonly used in baked goods and other food products that are heated.
 More research is needed for concrete evidence about the carcinogenic effects of sucralose.

 Thought using sucralose in your coffee was going to help you lose weight?
-Well, it turns out that epidemiological studies in humans and lab studies in animals both suggest an association between using artificial sweeteners and body weight gain.
+Well, it turns out that epidemiological studies in humans and lab studies both have suggested an association between using artificial sweeteners and body weight gain.

 In an 18-month trial published in the New England Journal of Medicine, 641 children (477 completed the study) were randomly assigned to receive an eight-ounce can per day of either a no-calorie sweetened or sugar-sweetened beverage that contained 104 calories.